Skip to main content

 Focus Management After Navigation

-In SPAs (Single Page Applications), route changes do not trigger a page reload, so screen readers are not notified.
+In SPAs (Single Page Applications), route changes don't trigger a page reload, so screen readers aren't notified.
 Manage focus manually:

 // Next.js: announce route changes